PierreFrn/ds/README.md

 ## Keep the git repository clean

 Remember that we all share the same git repository, reason why it is important to keep it reasonably clean.
-To avoid a too fast growing of the size of the repository, please:
+To avoid a too fast grow of the size of the repository, please:

 * Avoid adding full directories; it is sometimes convenient but also the best way to add a large number of large generated files that we do not want in the repository; try to `git add` only individual files, and only files that make sense (source files, reports in Mardown format, carefully selected images used in reports...).
 * Try to use the right resolution for the (carefully selected) images that you add.